In Situ Leach Mining of Uranium

 ISL in Australia

 The Beverley deposit is 520 km north of Adelaide, in a buried river bed (palaeochannel).
-Several ore lenses in uncemented fluvial sands lie at a depth of 110-130 metres, over some 4 km.
+Several ore lenses in uncemented fluvial sands were at a depth of 110-130 metres, over some 4 km.
 The three initially mined contained at least 21 000 tonnes of uranium oxide at 0.18% grade.
 A successful field leach trial in 1998 established the commercial viability of the project.
 A new draft EIS was released for public comment in 1998 with environmental and other approvals being given early in 1999.
 Production began in November 2000 and the mine is licensed to produce 1180 t/yr U3O8.
 In 2010-11 two satellite plants were commissioned at the north end of the leases at Beverley North, with resin trucked to the main plant for elution.
 The main Beverley wellfields were shut down at the end of 2013.

 At Honeymoon, 75 km NW of Broken Hill, the uranium deposit occurs in porous sandstone at a depth of 100-120 metres and extending over about 150 hectares of a buried river bed (palaeochannel).
 It contains indicated resources of 2900 tonnes U3O8 averaging 0.24%.
 Honeymoon was discovered in 1972.
 Plans were then developed in the 1980s to extract the uranium oxide by ISL, a $3.5 million, 110 t/yr pilot plant was built, but the project was abandoned in 1983 due to the government "Three mines" policy then in effect.
 Production commenced in 2011 and aims for 400 t/yr, but this was not achieved and due to high production costs the mine was put on care and maintenance in late 2013.
 The company also holds leases at Billaroo West (including Gould Dam), 80 km northwest of Honeymoon, with further resources of U3O8 amenable to ISL.
+A new owner is aiming to revive production.

 The Four Mile deposits adjacent to Beverley have the largest Australian resource amenable to ISL mining – 32,000 t U3O8 averaging 0.33%, and early in 2014 the project was brought into production, using one of the satellite plants at North Beverley and then trucking the loaded resin to the central Beverley plant.